Water: Legislation & Directives

 EPA 817-R-08-002, September 2008

-This document will assist drinking water utilities with the development of recommended standard operating procedures for day-to-day operations of the monitoring and surveillance components of a contamination warning system.
+This document will assist drinking water utilities with the development of recommended standard operating procedures for day-to-day operations of the monitoring and surveillance components of a water quality surveillance and response system.
 The guidance emphasizes development of an operational strategy in a manner that integrates the components to provide a timely indication of a possible contamination incident in the distribution system.
-A case study of the operational strategy developed for the Cincinnati contamination warning system pilot is presented.
+A case study of the operational strategy developed for the Cincinnati water quality surveillance and response system pilot is presented.

 EPA 817-R-08-001, September 2008